Notanotherdotcom/ProcessEmailToPage/README.md

 Next, you can optionally set up delimiters to split the email's content into different text fields - useful if you want part of your email to be in the body area and some in the sidebar for example.
 This part is fairly self-explanatory in the config screen.

 The module will add attachments to an images field, and optionally embed images into the text body to match the email layout.

-There are more things that need to be added - more checks for attachment types and a whitelist - but for now it should be functional and fun to use!
+Attachments will be separated into image and non-image types.

+PW users can be identified by the email address and the created/modified values set to the user.
+Creation of new pages can be limited to only matched users.

+Creation of a new page can trigger a notification email to chosen PW users.

+You can optionally set up a host whitelist - this is the actual smtp host that the email comes from - it is not extracted from the email address.

 *Full details of this module are available here: http://modules.processwire.com/modules/process-email-to-page/*